PilarBermanWebster2/Pilar-Portofolio/README.md

 - **Tools & Platforms:** Git, GitHub, VS Code, Node.js, IDX, XCode

 ## Contact
-Feel free to reach out to me at [pilarmuhammad215@gmail.com](mailto:pilarmuhammad215@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/).
+Feel free to reach out to me at [pilarmuhammad215@gmail.com](mailto:pilarmuhammad215@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/yourprofile).

 ---

-Thank you for visiting my github!
+Thank you for visiting my GitHub!
 I look forward to collaborating and creating amazing projects together.